Gain the fundamental skills and knowledge necessary to build a career in biotechnology or succeed in your graduate studies and research.

 - Biochemists, bioinformaticians, or biophysicists

 Biotechnology professionals work in a variety of fields:

 Dana Blades, Class of 2012, describes his senior project as critical to landing his first professional position in the pharmaceutical industry at Lonza Biologics, a worldwide supplier of biopharmaceuticals.
 Today, he is a Senior Quality Control Specialist with bluebird bio, a company leading the gene therapy revolution with the potential to treat and cure a range of serious diseases.
 He credits Rivier, a biotechnology university, with his professional success and for developing his work ethic, troubleshooting skills, patience, and persistence in experimentation.

 Take the Next Steps to Earn Your Bachelor of Science in Biotechnology Degree

 Learn about criteria, how the admissions process works, and what you will need to apply.

 Get valuable, practical job experience through job shadowing and internship opportunities with domestic and global biotech companies, research facilities, and universities.

 Faculty will serve as your mentors and guides.

-Join the workforce in this fast-growing field with the B.S. in Biotechnology.
+Exploring biotechnology degree programs?
+Look no further than Rivier University.
+Join the workforce in this fast-growing field with a B.S. in Biotechnology.